Before this weekend’s camping trip, I was in my local outdoors store looking for a decent slingshot, but none were available.

-The next step was to strip the bark and remove any bumps or rough spots in the bushcraft slingshot frame.
+The next step was to strip the bark, then smooth or remove any bumps and rough spots.

-Now I have a smooth frame for my slingshot.
-This also provided a bonus, free wood shavings for the evening’s camp fire.
+There we go.
+I have a smooth frame for my slingshot.
+As a provided a bonus, this left me with some free wood shavings, for the evening’s camp fire.

-We’ve now come to the more challenging part.
-Where in the world could I find something rubbery or springy for my bushcraft slingshot propulsion system?
+Where in the world could I find something rubbery or springy for my bushcraft slingshot’s propulsion system?

-Once I got back to camp I started looking at the bushcraft slingshot frame, the inner tube and the wire to see how I could make this all come together.
+Back at camp, I started looking at the slingshot frame, the inner tube and the wire, to if I could make this all come together.

-I cut the inner tube to about 12 inches and wrapped each end around a twig, then pinched the wrapped end with some wire so that the tube couldn’t unwrap from the twigs on the ends.
+I cut the inner tube to about 12 inches and wrapped each end around a twig, then pinched the wrapped end, with some wire, preventing the tube from unwrapping from the twigs, on the ends.

 The twigs, wrapped in the end of the inner tube, prevented the inner tube from sliding back through the slots in the arms.

-After wrapping the top of the arms of my bushcraft slingshot with wire, to keep the inner tube from sliding up out of the slots in the arms, I was holding a fully functional bushcraft slingshot.
+After wrapping the top of the arms of my slingshot with wire, to keep the inner tube from sliding up, out of the slots in the arms, I was holding what appeared to be a slingshot.

 This slingshot isn’t pretty, nor is it perfect, but it does function, quite well.
 After firing a few rocks from it, I quickly realized that I needed to trim the width of the inner tube to make it easier to draw back, but that was simple.

-Most of this was typed on a Chromebook, while in a tent.
+Most of this was typed on a Chromebook, from within my tent.